Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels

 To avoid secular growth of the net mass of surfactant, we require that the combined right-hand sides (i.e. source/sink terms) of the surfactant transport equations, \eqref{eq:nondim_cons_2_1}--\eqref{eq:nondim_cons_2_2}, integrate to zero along one period.
 We know from \S\ref{subsubsec:First-order problem} that $c_0 = c_{0}(x; \, K_0)$ and $\Gamma_0 = \Gamma_{0}(x; \, K_0)$ where $K_0 = K_0(\chi, \, \tau)$.
 As $c_0$ is assumed to be periodic in $x$, we can use the cell with $n=0$ as representative of all others.
 Hence, integrating the surfactant transport equations \eqref{eq:nondim_cons_2_1}--\eqref{eq:nondim_cons_2_2} over one period, using the velocity fields and fluxes from \eqref{eq:u_def}--\eqref{eq:bulk_flux_constraints} and using the definition of the transport coefficients in \eqref{eq:coefficients}, we obtain

 where

 We can express \eqref{eq:advection_1} as a nonlinear advection--diffusion equation for the leading-order surfactant flux:

 Equation \eqref{eq:advection} describes the spatio--temporal evolution of a disturbance to the flux of surfactant.
 It predicts how such disturbances are advected and spread by the flow over the long length scale ($\chi$) and slow time scale ($\tau$) that are characteristic of the channel flow.
-This equation is motivated by environmental surfactant concentrations that can vary significantly in space and time across the large length scales involved in applications \citep{frossard2019properties}.
-As the initial surfactant flux evolves with respect to $\chi$ and $\tau$, the surfactant flux transport \eqref{eq:advection} is coupled to the surfactant concentration transport (\ref{eq:strong_diff_2}, \ref{eq:strong_diff_flux_2}) over a given streamwise period.
-We illustrate the relationship between the surfactant flux and the resulting surfactant bulk concentration in figure \ref{fig:new_fig}, which shows how they both vary over $500$ plastrons, in a case which is representative of the numerical simulations we perform in this study.
+This equation is motivated by environmental surfactant concentrations that can vary significantly in space and time across the large length scales involved in applications \citep{frossard2019properties}. \st{As the surfactant flux $K_0$ evolves with respect to $\chi$ and $\tau$, its transport \eqref{eq:advection} is coupled to smaller-scale surfactant concentration transport (\ref{eq:strong_diff_2}, \ref{eq:strong_diff_flux_2}) over a given periodic cell.
+The local steady surfactant flux condition (\ref{eq:strong_diff_flux_2}) (where $K_0$ remains uniform over a given periodic cell) shows how $K_0$ decomposes into local advective and diffusive fluxes of $c_0$ and $\Gamma_0$, as well as the nonlinear flux associated with the Marangoni stress.} We illustrate the relationship between the surfactant flux \jl{$K_0$} and the resulting surfactant bulk concentration \jl{$c_0$} in figure \ref{fig:new_fig}, which shows how they both vary over $500$ plastrons, in a case which is representative of the numerical simulations we perform in this study.